Roshick/go-autumn-slog/README.md

 This handler performs no operations and is employed in situations where neither the context, the logging system, nor slog has any logger configured.

-### HandlerOptions

-This package provides configuration-based instantiation (compatible with but not limited to [go-autumn-configloader](https://github.com/Roshick/go-autumn-configloader)) of slog.HandlerOptions, a feature utilized by slog.TextHandler, slog.JSONHandler, and various third-party handlers.
-Users can leverage these options to define log levels for handlers and manipulate the attributes of each passing record.

-This flexibility is especially beneficial in scenarios demanding standardized log fields, as demonstrated by the [Elastic Common Schema](https://www.elastic.co/guide/en/ecs/current/index.html).
-Additionally, the supplied slog.HandlerOptions map the new log levels to their respective correct string values.
-This proves crucial, given that log/slog defaults to mapping them in relation to the default values — illustrated by, for instance, 'PANIC' being emitted as 'ERROR+8'.

 ## Examples